 Cancer and chemotherapy – Will you need a PICC line?

-There is a number of different ways chemotherapy can be delivered as part of your cancer treatment.
+There are a number of different ways chemotherapy can be delivered as part of your cancer treatment.
 Some are more common than others, and it usually depends on the type of cancer you have, where the cancer is in the body and the particular drug or drugs you’re having.

 One method to administer chemotherapy is through a PICC line.
 In this post, we’ll be looking at the role a PICC line has when you have cancer.